Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 • Onions (Allium cepa).

-Nutrition is especially important to chicks and juvenile parrots, who experience rapid growth, relying on a well-optimized nutritional profile to develop strong and healthy skin, muscles, bones, and feathers.
+Nutrition is critical to chicks and juvenile parrots, who experience rapid growth.
+They rely on a well-optimized nutritional profile to develop healthy skin, muscles, bones, and feathers.

-Herbs can play a role in the growth of a baby parrot if fed in moderation.
+If fed in moderation, herbs can help a baby parrot grow.
 The earlier you introduce herbs to a parrot’s diet, the likelier it is to accept them in adulthood.

 Shop organic when feeding fresh foods, like herbs and spices, to parrots.